 Getting Your Cat to Their New Home

 If your cat has never been in a car before, it can be quite a scary experience.
-If you don't already have a cat carrier, it is highly recommended that you purchase one to transport your kitty to their new home.
-Never put your cat loose in the car.
-It will only serve to make them more scared, and potentially stress you out even more.
+The most important thing is that you never let your cat loose in the car.
+It will only add to their fear and create a stressful situation for you.

 If your new home is far away from your old one and your cat will be in a carrier for an extended period of time, talk to your veterinarian and see if they can prescribe something to help the cat sleep or calm them down for the long car ride.
 No one knows your cat better than you, so if they have a particularly anxious personality, this might be beneficial.
-Never give your cat over the counter medication meant for humans.
-If your are especially concerned about how your cat will handle a long car ride, then talk to your veterinarian.
+Never give your cat over-the-counter medication meant for humans.
+If you are especially concerned about how your cat will handle a long car ride, then talk to your veterinarian.

 Keep the car quiet (now is not the time to rock out to Metallica) and talk to your cat in a low, calm voice until they begin to settle.
 My cat has a much easier time being in a cat carrier if we place a blanket over the carrier so he can't see everything that's going on.
 Leave the front of the carrier uncovered so he gets plenty of air.
 Try placing the carrier so your cat can see you during the ride.

-- If it's at all possible, try to leave your cat at your old place until most of the move has occurred.
-Taking a cat home to a place where most of your items have already been moved into will lessen the commotion for them.
-They will also have an easier time recognizing the scent of home in your new place, if you've already got some items unpacked.
+- If it's possible, try to leave your cat at your old place until most of the move has occurred.
+Taking a cat home to a place where most of your items have already been settled will lessen the commotion for them.
+They will also have an easier time recognizing the scent of home in your new place if you've already got some items unpacked.

 - Be patient and expect accidents.
 Even if your cat is litter trained, expect that there will be accidents as they adjust to where their litter box is in their new home.
 If they have an accident, clean it up with a paper towel and place it in their litter box so they recognize their scent and learn where their new bathroom is.